{Click on a link to jump to the corresponding story. Or, you may scroll leisurely through our report}

 In the case of The Fantasticks, however, the “family feud” is a sham concocted by the fathers to motivate their children to fall in love, on the assumption that children will always do what their parents have forbidden them to do.
 In this Reprise version, Luisa’s father is played by a sprightly Harry Groener, but Matt’s father has been transmogrified into his mother, a frumpy, no-nonsense Eileen T’Kaye.
 Together they perform two show-stopping numbers: Never Say No and later, with El Gallo, as they plot an unlikely abduction scenario, It Depends on What You Pay.

-feeling hemmed in and deprived of the adventures he had wanted to seek.
+By the second act, disenchantment has set in and the two young lovers have begun to doubt their feelings.
+Matt is feeling hemmed in and deprived of the adventures he had wanted to seek.
 Moreover, he recognizes Luisa for the “spoiled little princess” that she is.
 She, on the other hand, is regretting having made a commitment at such a young age.
 Both of them need a little maturing and ripening, and so they separate to pursue their dreams.

-It’s a foregone conclusion, of course, that it will all turn out well in the end (no spoiler alert here!), but first each of
+It’s a foregone conclusion, of course, that it will all turn out well in the end (no spoiler alert here!),but first each of

 the young lovers goes through a period of darkness and despair, guided by El Gallo and his two wacky accomplices.
 Those two (Barry Dennen and Hap Lawrence) are itinerant actors: the former a rag-tag Shakespearean malapropper, the latter a man whose sole talent is dramatic death scenes.
 (In fact, he is listed in the program as “The Man Who Dies.”)